herrblitzkrieg/passwd-gen.github.io/README.md

 ## Installation

 Download the distribution or clone the repo.
 Files and folders should be placed in your web root, or another folder accessible to your web server.
 All references to `CSS` and `Javascript` use relative paths.

-There may be references to "Öppet Moln" ("Open Cloud"), which is a Swedish site run by the author of **POMjs**, [oppetmoln.se](https://oppetmoln.se), to promote open source solutions for general use.
-You can, of course, delete such references.

 I'd appreciate a mention on whatever website you use this one, and a link to the original repo, but it's not required.